j-alder/advent-of-code/2015/3/README.md

 # Day 3: Perfectly Spherical Houses in a Vacuum
-Santa is delivering presents to an infinite two-dimensional grid of houses.
+Santa is delivering presents to an infinite day02-dimensional grid of houses.

 He begins by delivering a present to the house at his starting location, and then an elf at the North Pole calls him via radio and tells him where